-WAC 390-37-020 Enforcement procedures-((Alleging a violation)) Who may allege a violation with the PDC.
-Alleged violations of chapter 42.17A RCW may be brought to the attention of the ((commission)) PDC staff by:
+WAC 390-37-020 Enforcement procedures-Who may allege a violation with the commission-Alleging a violation.
+Alleged violations of chapter 42.17A RCW may be brought to the attention of the commission staff by:

-- (1) A member of the public; - (2) The ((commission)) PDC staff; - (3) A commission member, who shall ((then be disqualified)) thereafter, in their discretion, determine whether disqualification from participating in the ((decision)) adjudication of an enforcement matter that may arise from a complaint regarding the alleged violation(s) is appropriate; - (4) Referral from the office of the attorney general or any other law enforcement agency; or - (5) A state agency, local agency or member of a state or local agency.
+- (1) A member of the public; - (2) The commission staff; - (3) A commission member, who shall then be thereafter, in their discretion, determine whether disqualified disqualification from participating in the decision adjudication of an enforcement matter that may arise from a complaint regarding the alleged violation(s) is appropriate; - (4) Referral from the office of the attorney general or any other law enforcement agency; or - (5) A state agency, local agency or member of a state or local agency.